Everest Base Camp Trek via Phaplu

 • Accommodation:3 star hotel

 The moment you land in Kathmandu, your Everest Base Camp Trek via Phaplu officially begins.
-You will be met at the airport and transferred to your comfortable 3-star hotel, giving you time to shake off the flight and settle in at an easy altitude of 1,400 meters.
+An NTE representative greets you at the airport with a smile and a garland and transfers you to your comfortable 3-star hotel.

 • Overnight Altitude:1400m/4593ft.